 The blame has been placed upon the Affordable Care Act’s Health Insurance Marketplace, where coverage is offered at a perceived low rate as compared to that being shopped for privately.
 Despite this significant rise in premium costs, Forbes reports that the number of those uninsured is down while the premium rates rise.

-The highlights figures that have shifted from year to year since 2013.
+The article highlights figures that have shifted from year to year since 2013.
 At the top of 2013, 21.7% of Americans with Medicaid in non-expansion states were uninsured.
 That number has since dropped to 14.1% this year.

 Comparatively, in 2013 14.9% of Americans with Medicaid in expansion states were uninsured, while that number has dropped over 50% to 7.3% at the top of 2016.